ark097/SelfDrive/README.md

-# SDrive
+# SelfDrive
-SDrive is a AI/ML model for an autonomous vehicle in GTA
+SelfDrive is a AI/ML model for an autonomous vehicle in the GTA V video game

 Lane Detection